microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/2_ConvertDDLScripts/README.md

 ![Convert DDL Scripts Programs](../Images/2_ConvertDDLScripts_v2.PNG)

+## **What the Script Does** ##

+The PowerShell script converts T-SQL scripts for APS schema objects to make it Azure Synapse compatible.
+This includes:

+- Add default schema name if schema name is missing in object references
+- Schema replacement based on schema mapping
+- Fixing #TEMP table options, incl.
+REPLICATE-->ROUND_ROBIN

 ## **How to Run the Script** ##

 Below are the steps to run the PowerShell script: